 dt=True), dt is set to 1.

 If a continuous-time system contains poles on or near the imaginary axis, a small indentation will be used to avoid the pole.
-The radius of the indentation is given by indent_radius and it is taken the the right of stable poles and the left of unstable poles.
+The radius of the indentation is given by indent_radius and it is taken to the right of stable poles and the left of unstable poles.
 If a pole is exactly on the imaginary axis, the indent_direction parameter can be used to set the direction of indentation.
 Setting indent_direction to none will turn off indentation.
 If return_contour is True, the exact contour used for evaluation is returned.

 >>> sys = ss([[1, -2], [3, -4]], [, ], [[6, 8]], []) >>> count = nyquist_plot(sys)